ASSERT-KTH/ci-hackathon/README.md

 We use Travis CI as main source  of data.
 Travis CI provides different API end-points to  listen to their builds.
 Reference documentation: <https://docs.travis-ci.com/user/developer/>

+### WebSocket

+A websocket with Travis builds is available at <ws://travis.durieux.me>.

 ### Travis Listener (NodeJS)

 [Travis Listener](https://github.com/tdurieux/travis-listener) provides a websocket server for easier use ([documentation](https://durieux.me/projects/travis_listener.html))